mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 For me, [doing pointless things on the internet](https://store.waitbutwhy.com/products/dark-playground-poster-18x24) when I'm supposed to be sleeping generally seems to be a symptom of not sleeping instead of a cause.

-I do put some parental controls on myself [on my work computer](https://mmore500.github.io/2018/01/18/my-elementary-setup.html#BlockDistractingWebsites) and [on my iPad](https://www.apple.com/newsroom/2018/06/ios-12-introduces-new-features-to-reduce-interruptions-and-manage-screen-time/).
+I do put some parental controls on myself [on my work computer](https://mmore500.github.io/2018/01/18/my-elementary-setup.html#block-distracting-websites) and [on my iPad](https://www.apple.com/newsroom/2018/06/ios-12-introduces-new-features-to-reduce-interruptions-and-manage-screen-time/).

 If I were really serious, I would have someone else set the password to make overrides more difficult.
 For me, mere inconvenience dissuades most pointless things well enough, though.

 Even if it's all well-justified, it is depressingly eyeopening to quantify the time spent on touch devices.
 I assume most modern devices let you do this, and you should.
-Last year, I swapped out my iPhone for a Blackberry, which makes me feel a little less like I'm [stuck on the hampster wheel](https://www.youtube.com/watch?v=Pe-zq4bFPFU).
+Last year, I swapped out my iPhone for a Blackberry, which makes me feel a little less like I'm [stuck](https://www.youtube.com/watch?v=Pe-zq4bFPFU) [on the hamster wheel](https://www.youtube.com/watch?v=AEVDpDmqEEs).

 Also helpful: unfollow every single person and page on Facebook (you are missing absolutely nothing, I promise), unsubscribe from email lists, and use the "mute" and the "retweet mute" buttons judiciously on your *personal* Twitter.